ZackJohanson1/SQL/README.md

+# Zachary Johanson's SQL Portfolio

-Welcome to my SQL portfolio!
+## Welcome to my SQL portfolio!
 This code repository contains examples of SQL that I have written.
-All SQL in this repository have been written by me and only me.
+Feel free to check out any of my work and reach out if you have any questions: zachary.johanson12@gmail.com